- The Paul Reutershan claim

 On 1 May 1980, Irving Lake unsuccessfully argued the appeal before the Second Circuit Panel, while Yannacone answered the Panel’s questions concerning the national scope of the litigation and the importance of its “federal’ issues.
 At that time only 800 individual claims had been consolidated from 24 states, and a majority of the Panel, over the vigorous dissent of Chief Judge Feinberg felt that there was insufficient “national interest’ to support “federal question’ jurisdiction.

-It is now obvious that even more cases should have been filed before the appeal was argued since Judge Kearse did not seem to grasp the magnitude of the “Agent Orange” controversy at the time she wrote the majority opinion.
+It is now obvious that even more cases should have been filed before the appeal was argued since Judge Kearse did not seem to grasp the magnitude of the “Agent Orange” controversy at the time she wrote the majority opinion for the Second Circuit.

 Government Discovery; FTCA Claims